rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

 ### :material-lan-connect: **Connection Explanation:**

-- Each line defines a "virtual cable" connecting two network interfaces (for example, `route1:eth1` is connected to `br-lab:eth1`).
+- Each line defines a “virtual cable” connecting two network interfaces (for example, `route1:eth1` is connected to `br-lab:eth1`).
 - This allows communication between devices (routers and monitoring tools) through these interfaces.

 ## :material-file-document-check: **6.
 Conclusion**

-With this guide, you learned how to create and use the `br-lab` Docker network, add containers to the network, and connect routers virtually.
+With this guide, you have learned how to create and use the Docker `br-lab` network, how to add containers to the network, and how to connect routers virtually.
 This configuration is ideal for efficient monitoring in laboratory environments.